PaulRBerg/prb-proxy/README.md

 ## Deployments

 PRBProxyRegistry is deployed on 10+ chains at 0x584009E9eDe26e212182c9745F5c000191296a78.
-A sortable, searchable list of all available chains can be found at https://prbproxy.com/deployments.
-To request a deployment to a new chain, please open a GitHub issue.
-You can speed up the process by sending funds to cover the deploy cost to the deployer account: 0x3Afb8fEDaC6429E2165E84CC43EeA7e42e6440fF.
+To request a deployment to a new chain, please open a
+GitHub issue.
+You can speed up the process by sending funds to cover the deploy cost to the deployer account:
+0x3Afb8fEDaC6429E2165E84CC43EeA7e42e6440fF.

 ### ABIs

-The ABIs can be found on https://prbproxy.com/abi, where they can be downloaded or copied to the clipboard in various formats, including:

-- Solidity interfaces
-- JSON ABIs, prettified
-- viem human readable ABIs

-Alternatively, you can:
+The ABIs are available in various formats, including Solidity interfaces, prettified JSON ABIs, and viem human readable ABIs.
+You can:

 - Download the ABIs from the [releases](https://github.com/PaulRBerg/prb-proxy/releases) page
 - Copy the ABIs from [Etherscan](https://etherscan.io/address/0x584009E9eDe26e212182c9745F5c000191296a78)